 Soothing digestive disorders

-Licorice is often used to relieve stomach upset, heartburn, and indigestion.
+Licorice is often used to relieve upset stomach, heartburn, and indigestion.
 It helps protect the stomach lining and reduce inflammation, making it an ally for those suffering from recurring digestive issues.

 Anti-inflammatory effect

-Glycyrrhizic acid contained in licorice has anti-inflammatory properties.
-It can be useful in the treatment of mild inflammations, both internal (ulcers, gastritis) and external (skin conditions).
+The glycyrrhizic acid in licorice has anti-inflammatory properties.
+It can be useful in treating mild inflammation, both internal (ulcers, gastritis) and external (skin conditions).

 Strengthening the immune system

-Licorice is also used to stimulate the body's natural defenses.
-In times of fatigue or convalescence, it can help fight infections thanks to its antiviral and antimicrobial properties.
+Licorice is also used to boost the body's natural defenses.
+During times of fatigue or convalescence, it can help fight infections thanks to its antiviral and antimicrobial properties.

 Stress regulation and energy support